-Our Team
+Meet Our Team

 Dr. Alex Oldman BMBS.
 BSc (Hons).
 MSc.
 FRCA.

-Founder and Intensive Care Lead
+Director and Intensive Care Lead

 Dr. Amy Hutton MBChB.
 PGDip.
-MRCEM.
+MRCEM

-Founder and Emergency Medicine Lead
+Director and Emergency Medicine Lead

 Abhash is a Senior Registrar in Anaesthetics based at University Hospital Southampton.
 He obtained his medical degree from Kathmandu Medical College (KMC) under Kathmandu University and completed advanced training in Anaesthetics and Critical Care at the B.P.
 Koirala Institute of Health Sciences (BPKIHS), Dharan.
 To expand his expertise, Abhash undertook roles as a Senior Trainee across various NHS Trusts in the UK, and he is now progressing toward becoming a Consultant in Anaesthetics.
 With over a decade of clinical experience, he has a strong commitment to quality improvement initiatives, actively contributes to teaching and learning activities, and has recently developed a keen interest in Global Health.